yousifso/SQL/sql_project/sql_projects/LyftTrip/README.md

 This project involves analyzing data from a rideshare company's database, focusing on trips, riders, and cars.
 It utilizes SQL queries to extract, join, and manipulate data to derive insights about trips, rider engagements, and vehicle usage.

 ## Files
-- `LyftTrip.sql`: Contains all SQL queries used for the comprehensive analysis of the rideshare data.
+- `rideshare_analysis.sql`: Contains all SQL queries used for the comprehensive analysis of the rideshare data.

 ## Queries
 1. **Retrieve All Trips**: Fetches all records from the 'trips' table.